Feline Immunodeficiency Virus

 What happens if my cat is FIV+?

 Cats that test positive for FIV need to be seen by the vet twice yearly to ensure that their special requirements are met and nutrition and parasite prevention is taken care of.
-Also, it is responsible to keep your infected cat indoors in order to decrease the spread of FIV.
+Also, it is responsible to keep your infected cat indoors or within the property in order to decrease the spread of FIV.

 How to prevent FIV